Hooks, Skills & Subagents

 How parsing works

 processRequest walks the incoming text once, looking only for /name directive tokens (regex (^|\\s)\\/([A-Za-z][\\w-]*)(?=\\s|$)).
 For every match it asks the hook then skill registry whether the name binds.
-Bound tokens are removed (with surrounding whitespace collapsed); unbound tokens stay in place. @name tokens are not parsed — they pass through to the model verbatim.
+Bound tokens are replaced in place with a non-triggerable placeholder; unbound tokens stay untouched. @name tokens are not parsed — they pass through to the model verbatim.

 The dispatch order on a single turn is: